 YouTube How Inventors Invent Inventions

-QUESTION: What was the time frame between having the idea to the patent being sold?
+QUESTION: What was the time frame between having the idea to you selling the patent?

 QUESTION: Are inventors born wearing an inventor’s hat?